-USA Market Factors2 continued to put pressure on adjusted EBITDA, as compared to the same quarter last fiscal year, with a negative impact of \$27 million mainly due to the persistent negative spread2.
+USA Market Factors2 had a negative impact on adjusted EBITDA of \$6 million, as compared to the same quarter last fiscal year.

-Labour shortages in some of our facilities, combined with supply chain disruptions, put pressure on our ability to supply ongoing demand.
-These factors, along with reduced milk availability in Australia, negatively impacted efficiencies and the absorption of fixed costs.
+Labour shortages in some of our facilities and supply chain disruptions continued to put pressure on our ability to supply ongoing demand.
+These factors, along with reduced milk availability in Australia, continued to negatively impact efficiencies and the absorption of fixed costs.
 We continued to actively manage these challenging market conditions.